particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Integration gallery update 2024-06-10

+The [Integration gallery](/integrations/introduction/) has new, easier to configure, forms.

 ### Muon datasheet 2024-06-05

 Updated the [Muon datasheet](/reference/datasheets/m-series/muon-datasheet/) with the updated expansion connector.